AK Steel: Pittsburgh Logistics Systems Lawsuit

 In late 2016, AK Steel notified Pittsburgh Logistics Systems, Inc. (D/b/a PLS Logistics), a company which had been managing all of AK's truck dispatch and rail operations since 1995, that it was being replaced by Ryder as of January 18, 2017.
 At the time, AK Steel constituted 32% of the PLS' revenue base, according to court filings.
 PLS battled both Ryder and AK Steel in the United States District Court for the Southern District of Ohio, arguing that Ryder should not be able to use the list of trucking companies that PLS had used while servicing AK.
 However, U.S. District Court Judge Michael R. Barrett rejected PLS's contention and cleared Ryder and AK to proceed with the use of these carriers.

+In popular culture

+Hillbilly Elegy (2016), written by JD Vance, focuses on life in Middletown, Ohio and makes many references to the town's dependence on AK Steel's Middletown Works facility.